madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/Transaction/list_all

-**Description:** Returns all transaction documents in the system.
+**Description:** Retrieves all transaction documents.

 **Requirements:**
-- true (implicitly)
+- None.

 **Effects:**
-- Returns all transaction documents.
+- Returns a list of all transaction documents.

 **Request Body:**
 ```json